matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 field are defined to be intended for any member of the room other than the sender of the event.
-Clients should consider an incoming call if they see a non-expired invite event where the `invitee` field is either absent or equal to their user's Matrix ID, however they should evaluate whether or not to ring based on their user's trust relationship with the caller, eg. ignoring call invites from users in public rooms that they have no other connection with.
-As a starting point, it is suggested that clients ring for any call invite from a user that they have a direct message room with.
+Clients should consider an incoming call if they see a non-expired invite event where the `invitee` field is either absent or equal to their user's Matrix ID, however they should evaluate whether or not to ring based on their user's trust relationship with the callers and/or where the call was placed.
+As a starting point, it is suggested that clients ignore call invites from users in public rooms.
 It is strongly recommended that when clients do not ring for an incoming call invite, they still display the invite in the room and annotate that it was ignored.

 ### Add `party_id` to all VoIP events
 Whenever a client first participates in a new call, it generates a `party_id` for itself to use for the